 - 4.1.
 An entry will be accepted if made on an official entry form and received by the specified closing date.
-Late entries may be accepted at the discretion of the Organizer only when there is a good reason. - 4.2.
-The official entry form can be submitted to the Organizer through postal services, e- mail or fax. - 4.3.
-The amount of the entry fee will be calculated by the Organizer and approved by FAI-CIG.
-The entry fee covers the costs for accommodation in twin rooms and food plus organized events and transportation throughout the duration of the Championship for all delegation members.
-There shall be a higher amount for competing crews.

-- 4.4.
-The entry fee will be paid 2 months before the Competition. - 4.5.
-All Entry fees will be refunded if the World or Continental Helicopter Championship does not take place. - 4.6.
+Late entries may be accepted at the discretion of the Organiser only when there is a good reason. - 4.2.
+The official entry form can be submitted to the Organiser through postal services, by e-mail or fax. - 4.3.
+The amount of the entry fee will be calculated by the Organiser and approved by FAI-CIG.
+The entry fee covers the costs for accommodation in twin rooms and food plus any organised events and transportation throughout the duration of the Championship for all delegation members.
+There shall be a higher amount for competing crews. - 4.4.
+The entry fee will be paid 60 days before the competition. - 4.5.
+All entry fees will be refunded if the World or Continental Helicopter Championship does not take place. - 4.6.
 If any delegation arrives at the Championship with incomplete or missing documentation the entry fee will not be refunded. - 4.7.
 The entry fee does not include personal expenses. - 4.8.
-The Organizer will announce to all participating NACs in a preliminary bulletin the following details: - Amount of the entry fee for crews, delegation members, judges and additional personnel - Extra fee for single rooms - Bank account for payment of entry fees - Dates and Agenda of the Championship - Details concerning Check-in, Initial briefings and the proposed programme. - 4.9 The Organizer will pay the Sanction Fee to the FAI-CIG account, being a sum equal to 100 Swiss Francs per delegation member, excluding judges.
-The payment is to be received by FAI not less than 30 days prior the start of the Championship. - 4.10 Any outstanding fees owed for late entrants must be paid to the FAI CIG President or the President of the Jury prior to the commencement of the Championship.
-Any overpayment of Sanction Fees will be refunded to the Organizer within 30 days of the end of the Championship and the publication of the results. - 4.11 In the event of non payment or dispute the CIG President, together with the International Jury will decide on an interim payment to be made prior to the commencement of the Championship.
-The FAI CIG will ratify this at the next Plenary Meeting.
+The Organiser will publish in a preliminary bulletin to NACs with the following details: - Amount of the entry fee for crews, delegation members, judges and additional personnel - Extra fee for single rooms - Bank account for payment of entry fees - Dates and agenda of the Championship - Details concerning registration, initial briefings and the proposed programme. - 4.9 The Organiser will pay the Sanction Fee to the FAI-CIG account, being a sum equal to 100 Swiss Francs (plus any transaction fees) per delegation member, excluding judges.
+The payment is to be received by FAI not less than 60 days prior the start of the Championship. - 4.10 Any outstanding fees owed for late entrants must be paid to the FAI -CIG President or the President of the Jury prior to the commencement of the Championship.
+Any overpayment of Sanction Fees will be refunded to the Organiser within 30 days of the end of the Championship and the publication of the results.

+4.11 In the event of non payment or dispute, the CIG President together with the International Jury will decide on an interim payment to be made prior to the commencement of the Championship.
+The FAI - CIG will ratify this at the next Plenary Meeting.
 The Championship will not commence until this payment has been made.